 Final Thoughts

 Hinton’s paper, while groundbreaking, can be challenging to follow due to its age and style.
-I hope this blog offers a clearer understanding and encourages you to dive into the original work yourself—you might notice insights I missed.
+I hope this blog offers a clearer understanding.
+I encourage you to dive into the original work yourself—you might notice insights I missed.

 Visualizing first-layer weights is a technique still widely used in computer vision—for instance, to reveal edge detectors or color blobs in CNNs.
 Higher-layer weights, however, become less interpretable due to increased complexity and non-linearity.
-In those cases, techniques like positive example tracing, gradient-based analysis, or sparse autoencoders (in transformers) are more effective.
+In those cases, techniques like maximum-activating input images, gradient-modified input images (together with some prior to make images look natural), or sparse autoencoders (in transformers) are more effective.

-Perhaps the most surprising insight from this reproduction was realizing how many standard training techniques—momentum, soft labels, learning rate warm-up, stochastic gradient descent—were already explored as early as the 1980s.
-We often take these tools for granted today, but Hinton’s foresight made it possible to train and generalize deep models long before deep learning became mainstream.
+Perhaps the most surprising insight from this reproduction was realizing how many standard training techniques—momentum, soft labels, learning rate warm-up, stochastic gradient descent—were already proposed and explored as early as the 1980s.
+We often take these tools for granted today, but Hinton’s focus on these training techniques paved the road for the wide adoption of artificial neural networks long before deep learning became mainstream.

 Role-specific representations?